getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 As soon as you hit _Save_, we will attempt to find all creditcard numbers in your events going forward, and replace them with a series of `******`.

+For a more verbose tutorial check out [this blogpost](https://blog.sentry.io/2020/07/02/sentry-data-wash-now-offering-advanced-scrubbing/).

 Rules generally consist of three parts:

 - A [_Method_](#methods): What to do.